Shreeya-05/Employee-Salary-Prediction-System/README.md

 ## Use Case
 This project can be useful for HR departments, recruiters, startups, and organizations to estimate salary packages based on candidate details and reduce manual effort.

-## Conclusion
-The project demonstrates how Machine Learning can solve real-world business problems efficiently.
-It combines prediction accuracy with an easy-to-use interface, making salary estimation simple and effective.

-## Author
-**Kandi Aditri Shreeya**